julianchurchill/text-adventure-editor/README.md

 todo
 ====

-- [FEATURE] Exits list has delete button by each exit to delete from model
 - [FEATURE] Locations have an items list
-- [FEATURE] Item list has save button by each item to save edited properties
+- [FEATURE] Location save button saves items list
 - [FEATURE] Item list has delete button by each item to delete from model
+- [FEATURE] Items have item actions list
+- [FEATURE] Items have 'add item action' button
+- [FEATURE] Items have 'delete' button for each item action
 - [FEATURE] Export button to save model to text file in format that is readable by the text adventure game
 - [FEATURE] Import button to load a model in a text file
 - [FEATURE] Exit direction hint is restricted to N,S,E,W as a drop-down list